theobald-software/theobald-software.github.io/content/_en/template_description.md

 weight: 0
 ---
 ### About the template
+Especially for "landing pages" that are placed before a bigger section it is advisable to write an introduction:
 In this section... / this section gives an overview.../ the following section is about... the template which is a guideline for simplifying the creation of product descriptions.
 <!--Einleitung und kurze Einführung worum es im Folgenden geht, bitte kein "Will"-Future verwenden-->